As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 - Work with a title company to protect yourself from any other liens that might be on the property.
 Many title companies have for sale by owner (FSBO) teams that can help you a lot when you’re not using a real estate agent.

 - Get legal advice.
-Don’t worry about offending your relative or friend – this isn’t because you don’t trust them, but because you aren’t well-versed in the legal aspects of purchasing a home.
-An attorney can help you with all of the paperwork and make sure you don’t inadvertently commit mortgage fraud.
+This isn’t because you don’t trust your friend or relative, but because you aren’t well-versed in the legal aspects of purchasing a home.
+An attorney can help you with all the paperwork and make sure you don’t inadvertently commit mortgage fraud.

 Buying a home from a friend or relative can seem like a great way to simplify moving into a new home – and it can be.
 But it’s important to understand how the process works and the potential risks involved.
+Our Home Loan Experts are ready to help you through the home buying process.
 If you have questions or comments about any of this, let us know in the comments!